-2 The ability of subjects to infer the gradient geometric position of an object relative to a ground was u
+&lt;sup>4 The ability of subjects to infer the gradient geometric position of an object relative to a ground was used in Emmorey and Herzig 2003 to investigate the iconic uses of classifiers in ASL.

-3 Interestingly, when CROSS-rep3 appears under negation, as in (i)a, we might well get the inference that the speaker didn't see any crosses (rather than: the speaker didn't see more than one cross); this is also the behavior displayed by existential plurals in English.
-But the judgments arguably change when CROSS-rep3 is replaced with CROSS-rep6, as in (i)b: we arguably obtain an inference that the speaker didn't see a lot of crosses but still saw
+&lt;sup>5 Interestingly, when CROSS-rep3 appears under negation, as in (i)a, we might well get the inference that the speaker didn't see any crosses (rather than: the speaker didn't see more than one cross); this is also the behavior displayed by existential plurals in English.
+But the judgments arguably change when CROSS-rep3 is replaced with CROSS-rep6, as in (i)b: we arguably obtain an inference that the speaker didn't see a lot of crosses but still saw some crosses.
+This would be expected if CROSS-rep3 is evoked as an alternative by CROSS-rep6, which is a strictly more complex gesture.
+But one would still need to explain why (i)a doesn't evoke the alternative I didn't see CROSS, which should trigger the implicature that the speaker did see one cross.

-A different paradigm is displayed in (6).
-We believe the facts in (6)a' are complex, possibly with two readings: you shouldn't turn the wheel at all, or you shouldn't turn the wheel just a bit (i.e. as I am showing you).
-If the second reading exists, it need not be very surprising: for an iconic representation to be accurate, it must presumably depict all the relevant elements, and thus a dynamic iconic representation can be taken to include the end of the action it depicts.
+representation to be accurate, it must presumably depict all the relevant elements, and thus a dynamic iconic representation can be taken to include the end of the action it depicts.
 This entails that gestures could easily have exhaustive readings by virtue of their iconic semantics.
-If this so, the exhaustive reading we obtain in (6)a might not be due to a scalar implicature but just to the iconic semantics of the construction.
+If so, the exhaustive reading we obtain in (6)a might not be due to a scalar implicature but just to the iconic semantics of the construction.